RamseyNjire/music_app/README.md

 # Music Inventory App

-This project involves all the major aspects of Rails, excluding testing.
 I built a music inventory app, where users can create accounts, set up bands, add albums with tracks, record notes on those tracks, and view the lyrics.
+This project involves all the major aspects of Rails, including some simple unit and integration tests on the user model.

 Below are some screenshots for demonstration: